 Sustainability is at the heart of everything PolarQuest does.
 We travel in small groups and strive to have minimal impact on the environment.
-Our ships take 12 or 53 passengers and if you ask us, a small expedition ship is the best way to explore the wildlife and nature of Svalbard.
+Our ships take 12 or 53 passengers and if you ask us, a small expedition ship is the best way to explore the wildlife and nature.

 WE CARBON OFFSET ALL OUR TRIPS

-When travelling with PolarQuest, we hope that you get a new understanding of the eco system and the challenges the Arctic wildlife are facing as our planet is getting warmer.
-Once back home, we hope that our travellers become ambassadors of the Polar Regions and spread the word of these vulnerable areas.
+When travelling with PolarQuest, we hope that you get a new understanding of the eco system and the challenges the wildlife are facing as our planet is getting warmer.
+Once back home, we hope that our travellers become worthy ambassadors of our regions and spread the word of these vulnerable areas.
 A deeper awareness hopefully leads to a broader interest for nature conservation and inspires to lifestyle changes.
+After all, it is how we think and act in our everyday responsibilities that have the biggest impact on our environment.

 ARCHAEOLOGICAL AND HISTORICAL REMAINS